GREATEST OIL PAINTINGS

 Oil Paint-Pigments (c.1800-1900)

 More new hues were added to the nineteenth century colour palette.
 Cobalt Blue was discovered by the French scientist Louis Jaques Thénard in 1802; a new class of colour-brilliant Cadmium pigments became available from 1817; Ultramarine, long regarded as the finest natural artist-colour, was finally synthesized by Jean Baptiste Guimet and Christian Gottlob Gmelin in the early 1830s; the popular Zinc White appeared in the 1830s; the powerful cold green colour Viridian emerged in 1840, replacing the highly poisonous Emerald Green (Van Gogh's favourite green hue); the intense yellow shade Aureolin (Cobalt Yellow) was synthesized in 1848 by N.W.
 Fischer; Mauveine, the first aniline dye, was created in 1856 by Englishman William Henry Perkin; the greenish-blue Cerulean was released in 1860 by George Rowney, to the delight of landscape artists painting skies.
+For an explanation of modern oil paintings, please see: Analysis of Modern Paintings (1800-2000).

 Six hundred years after its development, oil paint remains the universal medium for for all forms of pleinairism and studio painting.
 It is used across all the painting genres, including history, portraiture, genre-painting, landscape and still life, and in both abstract and representational art.